defiads-webapp/defiads-webapp/README.md

 * At this moment the iframe containing the ad has the most restrictive sandbox possible.
 This means it can't run any scripts or make requests to same-site.
 In the future scripts are likely to be enabled.
 Those worried about tracking can use the browser's offline mode.
-* Does not work in Tor Browser because of its restrictive local resource access policy.
+* Local version does not work in Tor Browser because of its restrictive local resource access policy.

 ## Features